 Bitmap FontA bitmap font contains all letters made up of a fixed size.
 It can not be scaled.
 The width of a letter may differ.

 The Space character size must be defined separately as well as the Line Gap.

 You can easily create your own bitmap fonts as a simple bitmap.
-For a permanent use store a bitmap font as image file in the "fonts" subfolder of the installed application.

 Because bitmap fonts have their own colors you must ensure that these colors also appear in the color palette of your image.
 You can for example import the brush colors after creating the text (see menu "Colors').
 Consider using Auto remap so that the created brush is automatically remapped to the image color palette or do the remap manually if needed.

 Use the Transparent option to display a transparency pattern as background instead of black.

 Last modified: 29 January 2023